ggveen21/tmp-nessus/README.md

 lookup_plugin:
   USERNAME: <add your username for nessus server>
   PASSWORD: <add your password for nessus server>
-  HOST:<add your local host on which the nessus server works>
+  HOST:<host on which the nessus server works>
-  PORT:<add <the port on which your nessus server is operating on>
+  PORT:<add <port on which your nessus server is operating on>
 ```